3. Usage

 and a mapping JSON file, and shows the style mappings that will be applied, for example using the following command:

-python idml2docbook/map.py file.xml maps/map.json
+python idml2docbook/map.py file.xml maps/sample.json

 Basic Commands